 And you can do it too if you submit your music to Spotify playlists!

 With more people joining Spotify than ever before, more Spotify playlists being created, and more listeners artists like you can tap into.

 Whether you have unreleased music or fresh new music you're planning on getting exposure for, submitting to Spotify playlist curators will let you reach new audiences.

-It may be daunting knowing where to submit your Spotify song, and where to find the right curators.
+It may be daunting knowing where to submit your Spotify song, and where to find the right curators for your unreleased tracks.

 That's why we've put together a guide for the best Spotify playlist curators you can submit your music to for free.

 Boost Collective's Spotify playlist network of 350+ curated playlists is a must for any independent artist.

 Their Spotify playlists are carefully vetted to ensure the engagement your music receives is from active, organically grown playlist follow

 Watch the review for Boost Collective below. 👇

 It's important that the playlists you get on are of high quality, and knowing which Spotify playlists are real or fake is super important.